BusyCityGuy/finite-state-machine-luau/CONTRIBUTING.md

 | VSC Extension | Click Rojo on the status bar at the bottom, mouse over `test.project.json` in the pop-up menu, and click the Build icon on the right of the list item. |

 ## Sync file changes to studio
 IF YOU ARE RUNNING TESTS USING THE COMMAND LINE INTERFACE (RECOMMENDED), THEN SKIP THIS SECTION!
-Go directly to [Run tests](#run-tests) You don't need to sync files to studio because you build the project before each test run.
+Go directly to [Run tests](#run-tests).
+You don't need to sync files to studio because you build the project before each test run.

-However, if you are manually running tests in studio, you need to sync changes after the initial build.
+However, if you are manually running tests in studio (not recommended), you need to sync changes after the initial build.
 Proceed with the following steps.

 ### Install the Rojo plugin for Roblox Studio plugin